MeysamAgah/Projects/Elden_Ring_game_analysis/README.md

    2.3 missing values and duplicated rows were removed

 # Aspect Extraction
 To extract all aspects from the reviews, I utilized the pre-trained model [InstructABSA](https://github.com/kevinscaria/InstructABSA) , which is a state-of-the-art model for Aspect-Based Sentiment Analysis tasks.
-The implemented function identifies aspects in each review and stores them in a list.
+The implemented function identifies aspects in each review and stores them in a new column.